dietmarja/LLM-Elements/vector_db/readme_pinecone_01.md

 ### Charts Produced by pinecone_01.ipynb
-The code produces two charts.
-On the left hand side  gives an idea of the simple collection of 3D vectors used.
+The code creates two charts.
+The chart on the left illustrates the simple collection of 3D vectors used.
-The right hand side shows the query vector and the vectors found to be similar with it.
+The right chart shows the query vector and the vectors found to be similar to it.
-Pinecode allows for similarity calcution via different metrics: euclidean/manhattan/dotproduct/cosine.
+Pinecone allows for similarity calculation using different metrics: Euclidean, Manhattan, Dot Product, and Cosine.
-The code makes use of euclidean similarity.
+This example uses Euclidean similarity.

 ![Chart generated by pinecone_01.ipynb](./pinecone_01.png)